.NET 4.5 Baby Steps, Part 5: Some more interesting blocks

 TransformBlock<TInput,TOutput>

-The next interesting block is the transform block which works similar to the action block, except that the input and output can be different types and so we can transform the data internally.
+The next interesting block is the transform block, which works similarly to the action block, except that the input and output can be different types.
+So we can transform the data internally.

 static TransformBlock<int, string> pubSub = new TransformBlock<int, string>(i =>